airscripts/assets/README.md

 # Assets
-A collection of useful assets for your repositories.
+Collection of useful assets for your repositories.

 ## Contents
 - [Installation](#installation)